25 healthier snacks that may support your weight loss goals

-Another way to determine whether your snack qualifies as healthy?
-Think about how—and much of it—you eat.
-Research suggests that you eat more when mindlessly snacking or when you're distracted.
-Double or triple a snack serving, and you might find yourself gobbling up the caloric equivalent of a meal.
+Another way to determine whether your snack qualifies as healthier?
+Think about how—and how much of it—you eat.
+Research suggests that people tend to eat more when mindlessly snacking or when distracted.
+Double or triple a snack serving, and you might find yourself gobbling up the caloric equivalent of a full meal.

-That’s not to say all snacking is problematic or superfluous.
-One positive way to look at snacking, according to the Academy of Nutrition and Dietetics, is to picture snacks as small meals that serve as a “bridge” to get you from one primary meal to the next.
+One positive way to look at snacking, according to the American Academy of Nutrition and Dietetics, is to picture snacks as small meals that serve as a “bridge” to get you from one primary meal to the next.

-While whole foods like fruits, vegetables, proteins, and grains provide essential nutrients that your body needs to function, healthy snacks may also help you reach your weight-loss goals because they:
+While whole foods like fruits, vegetables, proteins, and grains provide essential nutrients that your body needs to function, healthier snacks may also help you reach your weight-loss goals because they:

-- Curb sugar cravings: If you tend to reach for sweets when you feel extra hungry, pairing high-fibre and high-protein foods may also help alleviate that urge.
-Fiber helps to slow the rate of digestion and absorption in your gastrointestinal tract, London says, while protein requires more "work" to break down and digests at a slower rate.
+- Curb sugar cravings: If you tend to reach for sweets when you feel extra hungry, pairing high-fibre and high-protein foods can potentially help alleviate that urge.
+Fibre helps to slow the rate of digestion and absorption in your gastrointestinal tract, London says, while protein requires more "work" to break down and digests at a slower rate.
 It’s one reason why pairing an apple (for its fibre) and cheese (which serves up protein) rather than choosing one or the other may help you feel fuller for longer.

-- Provides nutrients: Your body needs both macronutrients (i.e., fat, protein, and carbohydrates) and micronutrients (vitamins and minerals) to function.
-But as it happens, consuming nutrient-dense foods can also help you lose weight in the long run: In a 20-year study of 120,000 adults conducted by the Department of Nutrition at Harvard School of Public Health, researchers found that people who ate a diet rich in fruits, vegetables, yogurt, nuts, and whole grains rather than low-quality foods (i.e., crisps, sugar-sweetened beverages, and processed meats) were more apt to lose weight than gain it over the course of two decades.
+- Provide nutrients: Your body needs both macronutrients (i.e., fat, protein, and carbohydrates) and micronutrients (vitamins and minerals) to function.
+But as it happens, consuming nutrient-dense foods can also help you lose weight in the long run: In a 20-year study of 120,000 adults conducted by the Department of Nutrition at Harvard School of Public Health, researchers found that people who ate a diet rich in fruits, vegetables, yoghurt, nuts, and whole grains rather than low-quality foods (i.e., potato chips, sugar-sweetened beverages, and processed meats) were more apt to lose weight than gain it over the course of two decades.

 Remember: If your savoury snack contains protein, fibre, and healthy fats, it’s most likely a healthy choice.
-“I typically recommend combos that combine produce, whole grains, starchy veggies, satisfying protein, and fat-containing additions like nuts and nut butters, seeds, spreads (e.g. hummus and tahini), hard boiled eggs, or cheese,” London says.
+“I typically recommend combos that combine produce, whole grains, starchy veggies, satisfying protein, and fat-containing additions like nuts and nut butter, seeds, spreads—like hummus and tahini—hard boiled eggs, or cheese,” London says.
 Alternatives may include:

-If you’re looking for a simple snack that packs a nutritional punch, edamame beans are a great choice: A half-cup serving of edamame contains 7 grams of protein and 3 grams of fibre, as well as calcium, which many people don’t get enough of.
-You can find the green soy beans, which either come in pods or de-shelled, in most grocery stores in the frozen vegetable section.
-Just microwave a serving (about half a cup of shelled beans or a heaping cup of beans in their pods) and sprinkle it with a bit of sea salt to enjoy.
+If you’re looking for a simple snack that packs a nutritional punch, edamame beans are a great choice: A half-cup serving of edamame contains a source of protein and fibre, as well as calcium, which many adults don’t get enough of.
+You can find green soy beans, which either come in pods or de-shelled, in most grocery shops in the frozen vegetable section.
+Just microwave a serving (about half a cup of shelled beans or a heaped cup of beans in their pods) and sprinkle it with a bit of sea salt to enjoy.

 2. Caprese bites

-The elements of a Caprese salad deliver vitamins C and A (tomatoes), fat and protein (thanks to low fat or fat-free mozzarella cheese), plus a burst of flavor (thank you, basil!).
+The elements of a Caprese salad deliver vitamins C and A (from the tomatoes), fat and protein (thanks to low-fat or fat-free mozzarella cheese), plus a burst of flavour (thank you, basil!).
 Thread these ingredients on a toothpick or stack them on a bite-sized piece of bread for portability.

 Often find yourself reaching for crunchy snacks?
 Try baby carrots.
-Easy to pack in a tupperware container on the go, they’re rich in fibre, as well as vitamins C and A. Made from smashed chickpeas with spices, oil, and/or tahini, hummus is a great source of protein, fibre, and healthy fats.
+Easy to pack in a reusable storage container on the go, they’re rich in fibre, as well as vitamins C and A. Just add hummus: Made from smashed chickpeas with spices, oil, and tahini, this dip is a great source of protein, fibre, and healthy fats.

 In a hurry and need something that requires zero prep?
-Grab a cup of grapes to load up on fiber and vitamin C, and about 1 ounce of cubed, low-fat swiss cheese, which contains satiating protein and calcium.
+Grab a cup of grapes to load up on fibre and vitamin C, and about 30 grams of cubed, low-fat Swiss cheese, which contains satiating protein and calcium.

 When your sweet tooth feels insatiable, fruit can hit the spot due to its natural sugar content.
 For an even richer treat, drizzle strawberries in dark chocolate, which typically contains less added sugar than milk chocolate, and also contains flavonoids, antioxidants that have been linked to a lowered risk of heart disease.
 Set in the fridge until firm, then enjoy.
 (If you’re looking to amp up the protein and lower the sugar content of this snack, London recommends skipping the dark chocolate and spreading unsweetened peanut butter on your fruit instead.)

-Coat high-fibre, vitamin C-rich blueberries in protein-rich Greek yogurt, then freeze them on a flat surface.
-The perfect sweet snack for warm summer days!
+Coat high-fibre, vitamin C-rich blueberries in protein-rich 99% fat-free plain Greek yoghurt, then freeze them on a flat surface.
+For something even sweeter, try the blueberry cheesecake-yoghurt bark pictured below.

 To step this snack up a notch, reach for dark-chocolate-covered almonds, which are found in most grocery stores.
 (Tip: Look for brands without added sugars or a long list of artificial ingredients.)
 You can also make your own by dipping almonds into dark chocolate and letting them harden.

-Blend naturally-sweet strawberries, which are rich in fibre and vitamin C, with a bit of honey and fresh lemon and freeze in an ice lolly mold for a snack that sure feels like dessert.
+Blend naturally-sweet strawberries, which are rich in fibre and vitamin C, with a bit of honey and fresh lemon and freeze in a popsicle mould for a snack that sure feels like dessert.
 For a boost of protein, London recommends adding a serving of cottage cheese to the mix before freezing.

-Nothing threatens a day of smart snacking like a box of glazed donuts in the break room or a coworker’s homemade cookies.
-While there’s nothing wrong with enjoying the occasional office sweet, arming yourself with minimally messy, healthy snacks can prevent you from over-indulging.
+Nothing threatens a day of smart snacking like a box of glazed doughnuts in the kitchen or a coworker’s homemade cookies.
+While there’s nothing wrong with enjoying the occasional office sweet, having a few minimally messy, healthier go-to options can prevent you from overindulging.